rackerlabs/design-system/_component_design/actions-menu.md

 ## Best practices

-Consider the following best practices when you construct an actions menu.
+Consider the following best practices when you construct an actions menu:

 - Items in the actions menu must only initiate processes for changing settings or system objects.
 Do not use items in the actions menu for navigating to a different location.
 - If an action name is longer than the length of the button, extend the menu beyond the right side of the button.